Nose Bumps and Humps from the Tip to the Bridge

 How Do You Know if Your Nose is Broken?

-First off, it helps to realize if you're actually experiencing a broken nose - in order to seek medical treatment early and to prevent bumps from forming, if possible.
-Not every broken nose requires surgical intervention in order to realign the damaged nasal region, but visit a doctor to learn the best treatment options if you're experiencing any of the following symptoms:
+First off, it helps to realize if you're experiencing a broken nose - to seek medical treatment early and to prevent bumps from forming, if possible.
+Not every broken nose requires surgical intervention to realign the damaged nasal region, but visit a doctor to learn the best treatment options if you're experiencing any of the following symptoms:

 - A nose that appears crooked, with bumps or humps